 In compelling cases, there could be patients who require full sedation to get ache-free dentistry.

-What types of dental treatment are pain-free?
+What types of dental treatments are pain-free?

 Patients can anticipate a group of pain-free dentistry, some of which are specified beneath: